GongT/baobao/@idlebox/common/etc/common.api.md

 // @public (undocumented)
 export function isCanceledError(error: any): boolean;

-// Warning: (ae-missing-release-tag) "isDateInvalid" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "isDateInvalid" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function isDateInvalid(date: Date): boolean;

-// Warning: (ae-missing-release-tag) "isDisposedError" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "isDisposedError" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function isDisposedError(error: any): boolean;

-// Warning: (ae-missing-release-tag) "isElectron" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "isElectron" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const isElectron: boolean;

-// Warning: (ae-missing-release-tag) "isElectronMain" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "isElectronMain" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const isElectronMain: boolean;

-// Warning: (ae-missing-release-tag) "isElectronRenderer" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "isElectronRenderer" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const isElectronRenderer: boolean;

-// Warning: (ae-missing-release-tag) "isLinux" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "isLinux" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const isLinux: boolean;

-// Warning: (ae-missing-release-tag) "isMacintosh" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "isMacintosh" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const isMacintosh: boolean;

-// Warning: (ae-missing-release-tag) "isNative" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "isNative" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const isNative: boolean;

-// Warning: (ae-missing-release-tag) "isObjectSame" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "isObjectSame" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function isObjectSame(a: any, b: any): boolean;

-// Warning: (ae-missing-release-tag) "isObjectSameRecursive" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "isObjectSameRecursive" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function isObjectSameRecursive(a: any, b: any): boolean;

 // Warning: (ae-forgotten-export) The symbol "ScalarTypes" needs to be exported by the entry point index.generated.d.ts
-// Warning: (ae-missing-release-tag) "isScalar" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "isScalar" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function isScalar(value: any): value is ScalarTypes;

-// Warning: (ae-missing-release-tag) "isSerializable" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "isSerializable" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function isSerializable(value: any): SerializableKind;